 - Avoid going outside without applying SPF 30+ sunblock

-- Avoid cosmetic laser treatments for 3 months
+- Avoid cosmetic laser treatments for three months

-- Avoid eat sea food and spicy food within 1 week.
+- Avoid eating seafood and spicy food within one week.

 Recovery time usually is about a week.
 However, your doctor can best advise you on the path towards a smooth and fast recovery.
 Follow-up examination visits are mandatory after the procedure.